Better Opportunities For A Brighter Future

 - First grade students must be 6 years of age by September 1st of the school year

 Development readiness is determined, by the school, using standardized screening processes.
 In an effort to promote cultural awareness and diversity, we accept international students in grades K-8 that have English proficiency at their grade level.
-A TOEFL exam may be required prior to or after acceptance.

 Order of Student Acceptance